rashadkhan97/Tast-Case-for-DARAZ/README.md

 ![test plan](https://github.com/rashadkhan97/Tast-Case-for-DARAZ/assets/76771109/b1e724f2-db5e-42e7-8c72-392c73cad9c9)

 ## Mind Maps -
 Inside the mindmap, there are modules and sub-modules also we can say it as category and sub-categories.
-The green color boxes represent categories, the white color boxes as sub-categories, and the yellow color boxes are sub-subcategories.
+The green color boxes represent categories, the white color boxes are sub-categories, and the yellow color boxes are sub-subcategories.

 ![Daraz](https://github.com/rashadkhan97/Tast-Case-for-DARAZ/assets/76771109/045388d4-00ef-40b3-883c-c074e4d4290e)